HicResearch/TREEHOOSE/doc/deployment/Step5-AddProjectBudgetControls.md

 - [ ] Search for *initial-stack*
 - [ ] Extract number ID from role: *initial-stack-<number_ID>-xacc-env-mgmt*.
 This number is required in Step 5C

-### Step 5B.
-Locate existing Service Catalog products
+### Step 5B - Optional.
+Locate default SWB Workspace Types

+SWB workspace types are represented by Service Catalog products.

+The default behaviour is to restrict all SWB workspace types when the budget control policy is applied.
+To restrict workspace creation for just the 4 default workspace types SWB creates, follow the instructions below.

 - [ ] Go to Service: [AWS Service Catalog](https://eu-west-2.console.aws.amazon.com/servicecatalog/home?region=eu-west-2#/home)
 - [ ] Select the [*Portfolios*](https://eu-west-2.console.aws.amazon.com/servicecatalog/home?region=eu-west-2#portfolios?activeTab=localAdminPortfolios) menu option on the left side and click on the local portfolio created during SWB deployment (e.g. treprod-ldn-pj1)
 - [ ] Extract just the ID from *prod-ID* from the list which should contain 4 default SWB products.
 These ID strings are required in Step 5C

-For guidance identifying the products, please refer to the image below.
+For guidance identifying the default products created by SWB, please refer to the image below.

 ![SWB Service Catalog Product IDs](../../res/images/Guidance-ServiceCatalogProductsList.png)